eclipse-archived/smarthome/docs/documentation/development/bindings/thing-definition.md

 The `pattern` attribute can be used for `Number` and  `String` items.
 It gives user interface a hint how to render the item.
 The format of the pattern must be compliant to the [Java Number Format](http://docs.oracle.com/javase/tutorial/java/data/numberformat.html).
-The pattern can be localized (see also [Internationalization](../../features/internationalization.html))
+The pattern can be localized (see also [Internationalization](../../features/internationalization.html)).
+The special pattern placeholder `%unit%` is used for channels which bind to items of type `Number:<dimension>` which define a dimension for unit support.
+These channels will send state updates of type [QuantityType](../../concepts/units-of-measurement.html#quantitytype) and the unit is then rendered for the placeholder.

 Some channels might have only a limited and countable set of states.
 These states can be specified as options.